NVIDIA-Certified Storage#

 Special-purpose Certifications#

-As AI workloads become increasingly larger and more complex, there is a growing need for specialized storage systems that can improve performance even further.
+As AI workloads become increasingly larger and more complex, there is a growing need for specialized storage systems that are purpose built for AI workloads, such as NVIDIA AI Data Platform.
 The NVIDIA-Certified Storage will be expanded over time to include these specialized systems as part of the certification.